ric2b/Vivaldi-browser/chromium/docs/android_studio.md

     * Button with two arrows on the right side of the top strip.
     * Help -&gt; Find Action -&gt; "Sync Project with Gradle Files"
     * After `gn clean` you may need to restart Android Studio.

-* You can try out Android Studio canary by adding `--canary` to your `generate_gradle.py` call, but as it is canary, expect to have to make manual adjustments when building/syncing.

 ## How It Works